 Estimating Developer Markets

-Earlier in the article SlashData’s 21st State of the Developer Nation Report, which shows adoption of different programming languages has changed over time.
+Mentioned earlier in the article, SlashData’s 21st State of the Developer Nation Report shows adoption of different programming languages has changed over time.
 GitHub’s report publishes at least one similar-looking chart, but their data did not come from the survey results.